 Rye is a rugged plant.
 It can tolerate drought, flooding, and freezing temperatures.
 In fact, rye has a surprisingly high tolerance for frost.
 Winter varieties of rye even contain their own version of antifreeze!
 Rye plants quickly reach 3 to 6 feet in height, making it an exciting winter crop along fences.
-Allowed to go through its entire lifecycle, this annual will produce flowers in April and May, with seed heads maturing in May and June, in California.
+Allowed to go through its entire lifecycle, this annual will produce flowers in April and May, with seed heads maturing in May and June.
 Stalks, or stover, are very fibrous and they break down slowly.

 Rye pests and diseases

 Rye has very few pests and those it has cause little or no damage.
 Pests of rye include cereal bugs, cereal chafers, dart moth larvae, fruit flies, gout flies, Hessian flies, leaf beetles, nematodes, and rustic shoulder knot larvae.
 Rye plants also harbor bird cherry-oat aphids.

 The more intriguing side of rye includes is high susceptibility to ergot, a fungal disease.
 Apparently, eating rye infected with ergot causes hallucinations, convulsions, and witch trials, due to the LSD-like chemicals produced as waste products by the fungi.
 The infamous Salem Witch Trials are believed to be the result of hungry communities eating rye infected with ergot.
 Not exactly a recreational drug, ergotism also causes miscarriages and the loss of fingers and toes, and it can kill you.
 Luckily, ergot isn’t the problem it used to be.